vajradhargbg/SC0039_project/README.md

 Open the .mrc stack with the images using the command: imod filename.mrc from the command line.
 To open the model, go to File-Open and select the .mod file

+## Instructions
+Clone the repo and run the script in the same directory.
+If you wish to skip downloading all the other files, just download the areas.log logfile and the scipt into the same directory and run the script with python 3.
+THE SCRIPT AND THE LOG FILE NEED TO BE IN THE SAME DIRECTORY.

 ## Goal
 The goal of this project is to calculate distribution of gold beads in an immuno electron microscopy(ImmunoEM) image.
 The script will interface with a log file from the software package called IMOD that is used to model the structures in the immunoEM image and calculate gold per unit area.